defnull/bottle.paws.de/pages/faq.md

     @route('/test/?')
     def test(): pass

-or add a WSGI middleware to strips tailing '/' from URLs
+or add a WSGI middleware to strips trailing '/' from URLs

     #!Python
     class StripPathMiddleware(object):